gocraft/web/README.md

 *  We set fields in the context for future middleware / handlers to use.
 *  We can call next(), or not.
 Not calling next() effectively stops the middleware stack.

-Of course, generic middleware without contexts are supported:
+Of course, generic middleware without contexts is supported:

 ```go
 func GenericMiddleware(rw web.ResponseWriter, r *web.Request, next web.NextMiddlewareFunc) {